Physics Human Resources Support

 • FTE/hours per week

-• Biweekly pay rate and total amount for the semester or academic year
+• Biweekly pay rate and/or total amount for the semester or academic year

 • Account number to charge